 You probably add “write a blog post” to your daily to do list, which is fine in theory.
 But, if rather than have a single top-level topic, break the action into daily tasks.

 Once that is done, you need to find the right images and also make your Pinterest pins.
-Once the post is live, you need to share on social and then promote to your list.
+Once the post is live, you need to share on social and then promote it to your list.

 That’s why putting “write a blog post” on your to do list is not practical.
 There is too much to it!